A Unified Approach for Maximizing Continuous DR-submodular Functions: Introduction

-Furthermore, we also consider online stochastic DR-submodular optimization with bandit feedback, where an agent sequentially picks actions (from a convex feasible region), receives stochastic rewards (in expectation a DR-submodular function) but no additional information, and seeks to maximize the expected cumulative reward.
-Performance is measured against the best action in expectation (or a near-optimal baseline when the offline problem is NP-hard but can be approximated to within $\alpha$ in polynomial time), the difference denoted as expected $\alpha$-regret.
 For each of the offline setups, we extend the offline algorithm (the respective variants for stochastic value oracle) and oracle query guarantees to provide algorithms and $\alpha$-regret bounds in the bandit feedback scenario.
 Table 2 enumerates the problem settings and expected regret bounds with bandit and semi-bandit feedback.
 The key contributions of this work can be summarized as follows:

 {\bf 1.} This paper proposes a unified approach for maximizing continuous DR-submodular functions in a range of settings with different oracle access types, feasible region properties, and function properties.
-A Frank-Wolfe based algorithm is introduced, which compared to SOTA methods for each of the sixteen settings, achieves the best-known approximation coefficients for each case while providing (i) the first guarantees in nine cases, (ii) reduced computational complexity by avoiding projections in two cases, and (iii) matching guarantees in remaining five cases.
+A Frank-Wolfe based algorithm is introduced, which compared to SOTA methods for each of the sixteen settings, achieves the best-known approximation coefficients for each case while providing (i) the first guarantees in nine cases, (ii) reduced computational complexity by avoiding projections in three cases, and (iii) matching guarantees in remaining four cases.

 {\bf 2.} In particular, this paper gives the first results on offline DR-submodular maximization (for both monotone and non-monotone functions) over general convex sets and even for downward-closed convex sets, when only a value oracle is available over the feasible set.
 Most prior works on offline DR-submodular maximization require access to a gradient oracle.